Dear Maria

 Dilemma: You run from activity to activity, non-stop.
 Each day is a breathless wonder of adrenaline.
 Yet, you often feel that ache in your shoulders or knot in your stomach.
 When you do stop, you drop, after, of course, downing some Advil for the pain.

-Solution: Get in the habit of stopping to on a regular basis.
+Solution: Get in the habit of stopping to rest and relax on a regular basis.
 Think of yourself as a snowball headed down the mountain.
 If you don’t stop before your momentum gets out of control, you will go so fast you won’t be able to enjoy the beautiful view, and, of course, you will crash at the bottom of the hill for sure.

 Try any of these simple tips for a great start to the New Year!